 Use SCP to copy the private OpenSSH key

-(id_dsa), the public OpenSSH key
+), the public OpenSSH key

-(id_dsa.pub), and the Putty key
+), and the Putty key

-$scp keygen@192.168.10.1:* .keygen@192.168.10.1's password: id_dsa 100% 736 0.7KB/s 00:00 id_dsa.pub 100% 609 0.6KB/s 00:00 key.ppk 100% 807 0.8KB/s 00:00$
+keygen@192.168.10.1's password: id_dsa 100% 736 0.7KB/s 00:00 id_dsa.pub 100% 609 0.6KB/s 00:00 key.ppk 100% 807 0.8KB/s 00:00$

-Log in to Kernun as user
+Log in to Kernun UTM as user

-root using the newly
+using the newly

 obtained key.

-$ssh -i id_dsa root@192.168.10.1Enter passphrase for key 'id_dsa': ...[root@fw ~]#
+Enter passphrase for key 'id_dsa': ...[root@fw ~]#

-Delete the key files in the home directory of user keygen.
+Delete the key files in the home directory of user keygen

 Disable the keygen